42jaylonw/SimulatedEvolution/README.md

 ---

-Evolution Simulator is a neural-network based software to host a front-end display of creatures evolving.

-Evolution Simulator has a number of tools for the user to create an environment and place organisms, then watch as the organisms become adapted to living in the custom environment over time.
+**Evolution Simulator** is an innovative neural-network based software designed to visually simulate the process of evolution.
+This software provides a unique front-end display where users can observe virtual creatures adapting over time within user-defined environments.
+With a range of tools available, users can craft diverse environments and populate them with organisms, then watch as these organisms evolve and adapt to their surroundings.

 # Getting Started